 Jessica is an amazing young lady!
 At 15 she was diagnosed with Hodgkin Lymphoma and began her first fight for remission.
 She got there.
 She came to visit me in Hawaii with her sister and we had so much fun.
 I promised to make her a quilt during that visit over 2 years ago.
 After living a nomadic life for a year and buying a house I finally finished that quilt and sent it to her this week.
 During the time I was making this quilt, Jessica was fighting for the 2nd time to beat Hodgkin Lymphoma.
-And she recently beat the disease, again!!
+At the end of 2017 she beat the disease, again!!
 She will turn 18 soon, and I am so happy I finally was able to get this quilt finished and sent to her.

 I asked my hivemates to create a block for the back with a message to sew into the quilt.
 A lot of love is stitched in this quilt.